MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/apply-cash-adv-bank-rec.md

 [!include [banner](../../includes/banner.md)]

-This article provides information about cash application in advanced bank reconciliation under feature **Modern bank reconciliation** starting from 10.0.39.
+This article provides information about cash application in advanced bank reconciliation under feature **Modern bank reconciliation** starting in Dynamics 365 Finance version 10.0.39.

-There may be some customer or vendor payments on bank statement not existing in the application.
+There might be customer or vendor payments on bank statements in the application.
 Users can leverage this feature enhancement to complete cash application in advanced bank reconciliation.

 ## Prerequisites
 -   Turn on feature **Modern bank reconciliation** in feature management workspace.